-As a firefighter for 34 years, Marv Obenauf recognized that firefighters’ boots are often in steam, heat, wet ashes (lye) and caustic fire retardants which were literally baking the leather boots.
-The boots were not lasting near as long as they used to, but were costing much more.
+As a firefighter for 34 years, Marv Obenauf recognized that firefighter boots are often in steam, heat, wet ashes (lye) and caustic fire retardants which were literally baking the boots.
+The leather firefighter boots were not lasting near as long as they used to, but were costing much more.

 As Marv researched these problems and sought a solution, the real problem became evident.
-The so-called leather conditioners, available at that time, were not protecting boots against this severe working environment.
+The so-called conditioners, available at that time, were not protecting leather firefighter boots against this severe working environment.

-Most of those leather treatments (conditioners) contain chemicals, mink oil, or pine tar that seal off the pores causing a build-up of body acids, which leads to dry rot; and/or soften by breaking down the fibers, which causes premature cracking.
-These irreparable damages shorten the service life of boots.
+Most of those leather treatments (conditioners) contain chemicals, mink oil, or pine tar that seal off the pores and soften by breaking down the fibers (which causes premature cracking).
+Sealing pores causes a build-up of body acids, which leads to dry rot.
+These irreparable damages shorten the service life of leather firefighter boots.

-With additional input from leather tanneries, boot companies, and a leather research laboratory, Marv developed an industrial strength protection for real leather conditioning that would also serve as a preservative to restore and extend the service life of boots.
-He called it Heavy Duty LP (Leather Preservative).
+With additional input from leather tanneries, boot companies, and a leather research laboratory, Marv developed an industrial strength protection for real conditioning that would also serve as a preservative to restore and extend the service life of leather firefighter boots.
+He called it Heavy Duty Leather Preservative.
 And the liquid version, for moderately wet and especially dry dusty conditions, he simply named Leather Oil.

-Obenauf’s preservatives provide the best leather conditioning!
+Obenauf’s preservatives provide the best leather firefighter boot care!
 Designed to resist the extreme conditions encountered while fighting wild-land fires, these products are also ideal for police, military personnel and all types of emergency workers who depend on their protective gear.